PHILIPPINES COUNTRY GUIDE

 Unemployment, bad infrastructure, and crime all remain issues.
 And despite all the reform that has already taken place, heavy restrictions remain on foreign investment, specifically on land ownership.

 Natural disaster risk can be mitigated with insurance and will improve as the country grows and develops economically.
-Still, investors should take all factors into account.
+Still, foreign investors should take all factors into account.

 Policymakers are learning from their neighbors about what does and does not work and they have successfully begun implementing projects and laws that have worked well in other countries.